bootstrap-vue-next/bootstrap-vue-next/apps/docs/docs/getting-started/README.md

 ### Installation - Nuxt.js 3

+**Nuxt is not officially supported**.
+Some required Bootstrapjs contains references to 'Document' and 'Window', which will cause breaking issues during server-side rendering.
+Until Bootstrap v5 implements fixes for these, Bootstrap-vue-3 cannot officially support Nuxt3 and SSR applications

 As with the Vue.js installation.

 In your Nuxt3 application, install the necessary packages for `bootstrap-vue-3`